-Fitch Ratings is part of the Fitch Group and is jointly owned by the Hearst Corporation and Fimalac, S.A.
+Fitch Ratings is part of the Fitch Group and was jointly owned by the Hearst Corporation and Fimalac, S.A until April 2018, when Hearst purchased the last 20% of remaining equity, making itself the sole owner.
 The company was founded by John Knowles Fitch in 1913 and is headquartered in New York City.
 Fitch Ratings holds the distinction of being the first rating company to develop the “AAA” to “D” financial rating scale.
-There are more than 50 offices worldwide with over 2,000 employees.
+There are 38 offices worldwide with over 1,500 analysts who have rated over 20,000 entities.
 In addition to providing credit ratings for insurance companies and other financial organizations, it also conducts market research important to investors and other financial professionals.

 How It Works

-- AAA: Exceptionally strong – This is the highest rating assigned by Fitch.
+- AAA: This is the highest rating assigned by Fitch.
 Companies with this rating have the strongest ability to meet financial and policyholder obligations.
 These organizations will most likely not be affected adversely by economic conditions.

-- AA: Very strong – Companies are expected to perform well and continue to meet financial obligations.
+- AA: Companies are expected to perform well and continue to meet financial obligations.
 Also, these companies will likely not be affected adversely by economic conditions.

-- A: Strong – Companies rated “A Strong” are expected to perform well and meet all financial obligation although they may be more likely to succumb to an economic downturn and market condition than the insurance companies of a higher rating.
+- A: Companies rated “A ” are expected to perform well and meet all financial obligations, although they may be more likely to succumb to an economic downturn and market condition than the insurance companies of a higher rating.

-- BBB: Good – This rating indicates insurance companies who are currently meeting all policyholder and financial obligations but could be impacted by negative economic conditions.
+- BBB: This rating indicates insurance companies who are currently meeting all policyholder and financial obligations but could be impacted by negative economic conditions.

-- BB: Moderately weak – Moderately weak companies are vulnerable and changes in the market could make them unable to meet financial obligations.
+- BB: Moderately weak companies are vulnerable, and changes in the market could make them unable to meet financial obligations.
 These companies may have alternatives that allow them to improve their financial condition.

-- B: Weak – These companies have a strong chance of not being able to meet financial obligations but still have a chance to recover financially.
+- B: These companies have a strong chance of not being able to meet financial obligations but still have a chance to recover financially.

-- CCC: Very Weak – These companies have a strong possibility of not being able to meet financial obligations.
+- CCC: These companies have a strong possibility of not being able to meet financial obligations.
 Such companies have an average change of recovering.

-- CC: Extremely Weak – A “CC” rating indicates that an insurance company is likely to be unable to meet financial obligation or pay claims to its policyholders.
+- CC: A “CC” rating indicates that an insurance company is likely to be unable to meet financial obligations or pay claims to its policyholders.
 There is a below-average change for recovery for these insurance companies.

-- C: Distressed – A distressed rating shows the financial instability is imminent with a strong possibility of not being able to meet financial obligations.
+- C: A distressed rating shows the financial instability is imminent with a strong possibility of not being able to meet financial obligations.
 Recovery chances are poor.

 Significance of Ratings